-If you are new to having a septic system or you have never learned much about the system you’re using, it’s time to understand more.
+If you are new to having a septic system in Sussex County or you have never learned much about the system you’re using, it’s time to understand more.
 After all, the more you know the better you’ll be able to care for your septic drain field and your entire septic system.

 What is a Leach Field?

 A leach field may also be known as a drain field.
 It is the place where liquids go after they drain into your septic tank.
 After all, if they stayed in the tank, you would have to get it pumped much more often!